Dekr0/Dekr0/tomd.md

 - Async. race between record change caused by users' input and scheduled record writing
   - Record writing is scheduled but it takes a long time.
 Meanwhile, users cause record change in the UI.
+- Async. task should have priorities and urgencies.

 ## HD2 Audio Modding Tool (Legacy)